 sales immigrant entrepreneurs

-Immigrant Irish entrepreneur Feargal O’Sullivan talks the art of sales
+“In the US, people expect you to be confident”: Irish entrepreneur Feargal O’Sullivan talks the art of sales

 Feargal O’Sullivan runs an outsourcing sales firm focused on international fintech startups.
 Early this year, his company, USAM Group, hit the five-year mark.
 Since launching, O’Sullivan has matched hundreds of US financial institutions with dozens of new tech solutions.

-Irish immigrant entrepreneur Feargal O’Sullivan started his career in finance by literally opening doors in New York.
+Irish immigrant Feargal O’Sullivan started his career in finance by literally opening doors in New York.
 “I worked as a doorman for about a year.
 That helped me to learn how people interact,” said O’Sullivan.
 He believes much of the success of his firm is thanks to the relationships he has built with his clients throughout the years.

 Although finance hasn’t been as hard hit as other sectors, the pandemic has slowed down industry sales.
 Trading technology, however, is still in demand as the market is trying to adjust to the pandemic’s wild volatility and is open to new solutions.